 How do you see PRINCE2’s growth nowadays, considering the high value the

 I don’t know where this view that PRINCE2 is ‘small’ has come from.
 There seems to be wide belief in the US that PRINCE2 is used by a couple of people in a small village outside Tunbridge Wells, but that really isn’t the case.

 PRINCE2 is used in 160 countries.
 The exams are available in 9 languages and the manuals are available in 7 languages.
 There are over 250,000 qualified candidates and 2,000 exams taken per week around the world**.
 Globally it is estimated that 2 million people have taken a million exams in PRINCE2**.

 Where can interested people find resources to study about PRINCE2?

 Thanks a lot for the interview Elizabeth, it was a pleasure having you here with us on Papo GP!
 Would you like to share final considerations?

-Another thing to note is that PRINCE2 is not a membership organisation like PMI.
+Another thing to note is that PRINCE2 is not a membership organization like PMI.
 You don’t pay a yearly subscription, you don’t get magazines or a conference.
 For this reason it is much cheaper, but if you want the networking side of a membership organization you have to find it elsewhere.